yonicd/ggedit/README.md

   - Theme output: In addition to the new theme object the user will also get the ggplot script that can be parsed/pasted in the console to create the same theme.

 ###plot.theme
-Function that will visualizes the contents of a ggplot theme object (using ggplot2 graphics).
+Function that visualizes the contents of a ggplot theme object (using ggplot2 graphics).
 The output highlights what theme elements are currently active.
 If the user gives two themes (compare and base) it will return a comparison of the two showing what has changed from the theme defined as base.

 ##Limitations
   - layers